By Scott Strgacich

 Hawkwood’s war in France outlived him and many others.
 In England and France alike, war became the reigning paradigm, peace an aberration.
 Even more, it fostered a perverse system of dependency.
 Tax schemes were constructed around supporting the war effort, businesses survived on its needs and political (and material) fortunes were made or lost not at court but on the battlefield.
 If this sounds familiar, we should be more than a little worried.

 Like the Hundred Years War, the long wars of today are complex and ill-defined making them paradoxically harder to successfully wage and harder to stop waging.
 The United States has been in an unceasing state of war since it invaded Afghanistan in October 2001, though the American war state arguably stretches back long before that.
 Beyond the rising costs and changing strategies that result from long wars, one phenomenon that deserves increased attention is their deleterious effects on civil-political and warfighting norms.
 Just as in Edward III’s England, as America’s wars become longer and more intractable, they gradually start to erode the accepted norms that once functioned as indelibly important aspects of a system in which war was finite.
-As usual, the best way to inform our present conflagrations is the look to past ones.
+As usual, the best way to inform our present conflagrations is to look to past ones.

 Chivalry was at its height in Sir John Hawkwood’s Europe.
 A code of honorable battlefield conduct by which any knight of worth was expected to abide, the chivalric ethic itself was among the many numberless casualties of the gruesome Hundred Years War.
 When Edward III finally pressed his regnal claim for France through force of arms in 1337, he led a feeble, impoverished and isolated princedom into conflict with the most powerful army on the Continent.
 France was already steeped in the chivalric tradition and her knights were renowned for their bravery and skill.
 Yet the mismatched conflict wore on for decades.
 How?